 - Within the house, a ‘water saver’ that mixes air with water can greatly reduce the amount of water used, with no obvious detraction to the user.

-- For larger properties, having a well is tempting, but these are strictly licenced, and quantity controlled, to avoid the overuse of the underground aquafers.
+- For larger properties, having a well is tempting, but these are strictly licenced, and quantity controlled, to avoid the overuse and potential for pollution of the underground aquafers.

 - Every few months, turn off everything that could be consuming water, and check that the water meter has also stopped.
 If not, there could be a leak.